Judge: Requirements and appointment

 There are both volunteer and professional judges.
 A volunteer judge, such as an English magistrate, is not required to have legal training and is unpaid.
 Whereas, a professional judge is required to be legally educated; in the U.S., this generally requires a degree of Juris Doctor.
 Furthermore, significant professional experience is often required; for example, in the U.S., judges are often appointed from experienced attorneys.
 Judges are often appointed by the head of state.
-In some U.S. jurisdictions, however, judges are elected in a political election.
+However in some jurisdictions, judges are elected in a political election.

 Impartiality is often considered important for rule of law.
 Thus, in many jurisdictions judges may be appointed for life, so that they cannot be removed by the executive.
 However, in non-democratic systems, the appointment of judges may be highly politicized and they often receive instructions on how to judge, and may be removed if their conduct does not please the political leadership.